Connect with others who understand.

 Formication

-Hallucinating the feeling of insects crawling on your skin is known as formication.
-The sensation occurs because your brain is misinterpreting signals from your body, a type of tactile hallucination — it’s related to your sense of touch.
+Hallucinating the feeling of insects crawling on your skin is called formication.
+The sensation occurs because your brain is misinterpreting touch signals from your skin, causing a type of tactile hallucination.

 Formication can be linked to mental health conditions, especially those involving psychosis, which makes it hard to tell the difference between what is and isn’t real.
 Although rare, psychosis has been diagnosed in some people with lupus.

 A crawling sensation on your scalp or elsewhere can be distracting and may affect your quality of life.
 Managing this symptom will depend on the cause.
-Talk to your health care provider to get medical advice.
+Talk to your healthcare provider to get medical advice.
 Offer details about how the sensation feels and any patterns you notice.
 For example, does the sensation last for days, or does it come and go in certain situations?
-This can help your care team better understand what may be the underlying cause of the feeling.
+This can help your healthcare team better understand what may be the underlying cause of the feeling.

 Some tests, such as nerve conduction studies, can help if nerves in the limbs are affected.
-This may be useful if you're experiencing symptoms like tingling, numbness or a crawling sensation.
-However, this test doesn’t work for all peripheral nerves.
+This may be useful if you’re experiencing symptoms like tingling, numbness, or a crawling sensation.
+However, this test doesn’t work for all peripheral nerves, so you might need other tests to understand what’s causing your symptoms.

 How have you managed a skin-crawling sensation?
 Have you noticed any patterns or triggers that cause this feeling?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 A MyLupusTeam Member